-Proteins, calcium, lipids and other substances that are found naturally in your tears can begin to build-up on your lenses over time.
-The purpose of replacing your contact lenses on a frequent basis is to prevent discomfort, dryness, blurred vision or allergic reactions from these deposit build-ups.
+Proteins, calcium, lipids, and other substances that are found naturally in your tears can begin to build up on your lenses over time.
+It is therefore important to replace your contact lenses frequently in order to prevent discomfort, dryness, blurred vision, or allergic reactions from these deposit build-ups.

-You should replace your lenses weekly, every two weeks or monthly, depending on the type of lens you have, regardless of how comfortable they still are, or how great they still work.
-Since you’re using these types of lenses, and not daily disposables, chances are your contact lenses are experiencing some form of build up due to proteins, calcium, lipids and other substances.
 Although these lenses are safe enough for overnight wear, it’s important to remember that the longer your lenses are exposed to the tears in your eyes, the quicker the build up will form.
-Consult with your eye care practioner about whether sleeping in your contact lenses is advisable.
+Consult with your eye care practitioner about whether sleeping in your contact lenses is advisable.